PROVIDING EXPERIENCED LEGAL COUNSEL FOR ISSUES INVOLVING WILLS AND CONTESTED WILLS

 SKILLED LIVING WILLS LAWYERS SERVING YOU

-Importantly, if you do not have a last will and testament that designates beneficiaries and distribution of your wealth, your estate is considered intestate.
-This means that in estate administration, or probate, Pennsylvania law will dictate which of your relatives will be beneficiaries of your estate upon your death, and which percentage of your estate they will be bestowed, regardless of what your wishes may have been.
+Importantly, if you do not have a last will and testament that designates beneficiaries and distribution of your wealth.
+Your estate is considered intestate.
+This means that in estate administration, or probate, Pennsylvania law will dictate which of your relatives will be beneficiaries of your estate upon your death.
+Which percentage of your estate they will be bestowed, regardless of what your wishes may have been?

 Another example of a situation where estate planning tools can be particularly cost-saving and beneficial is the care of the elderly or critically ill.
 It is time-consuming, costly and emotionally draining to seek guardianship or conservatorship of your incapacitated loved one and his or her assets.
-Creating a financial power of attorney, on the other hand, is a relatively cost-effective and efficient process done with the full agreement of your aging or sick loved one while he or she still has the capacity to do so.
-The same can be said for the creation of an advanced health care directive, or living will, which outlines your wishes for medical treatment and end-of-life care, as well as designating a health care agent.
+Creating a financial power of attorney, is a relatively cost-effective and efficient process.
+It is done with the full agreement of your aging or sick loved one while he or she still has the capacity to do so.
+The same can be said for the creation of an advanced health care directive, or living will, which outlines your wishes for medical treatment and end-of-life care.
 A medical power of attorney can also be appointed without the creation of a living will.

 Our skilled and knowledgeable attorneys can also assist in the preparation, modification and administration of a variety of trusts used for preservation and protection of assets.
-From the beginning, we will thoroughly explain how each of these tools can be tailored to reflect your unique family circumstances and goals for the future, including how they may evolve over the years.
+We will thoroughly explain how each of these tools can be tailored to reflect your unique family circumstances and goals for the future, including how they may evolve over the years.